-Stick to The Correct Diet for Your Chinchilla
+Stick To The Correct Diet

 If you are unsure what foods your chinchilla should be eating, you can start by reading my full guide on what chinchillas can eat here.
 It will give you a full breakdown.

-Not allowing your chinchilla to eat treats or foods in general that are high in sugar is one of the most critical factors.
+Not allowing your chinchilla to eat treats, or foods in general, that are high in sugar is one of the most critical factors.

 Don’t Go Overboard With Treats

 While this may sound easy, it’s likely one of the most challenging things you can do.

 Given how affectionate a chinchilla can be towards you, it’s tough not to give in and offer rewards more than we should.
 But you need to be aware that doing so is dangerous to your chinchilla’s health.

-Ensure You Understand What Treats You Should Offer Your Chinchilla
+Understand What Treats To Offer Your Chinchilla

-I already briefly touched on this, but some chinchilla owners also offer their furry friends more than just the fruits we mentioned before.
+I already briefly touched on this, but some chinchilla owners offer their furry friends more than just the fruits we mentioned before.

-I recommend always learning from a reputable source or even speaking to a vet if you believe a treat may not be safe or if your chinchilla may be showing signs of weight issues.
+I recommend always learning from a reputable source, or even speaking to a vet, if you believe a treat may not be safe, or if your chinchilla may be showing signs of weight issues.

 Ensure Your Chinchilla Is Active

 If you weren’t aware of this, read my post about the proper size of chinchilla cages here.

 It’s imperative that your chinchillas can act like chinchillas.
 This involves running around as well as getting crazy jumping from shelf to shelf.

 Not only that but chinchillas love to climb and interact inside of their environments.
 A big cage with multiple levels can help your chinchilla stay active, healthy, and happy.

 It’s like all other animals, and even us as humans.
 We consume calories, but the more activity and the more we do in general helps to burn some of that weight and keep us stronger and healthier.

-Understand When to Contact Your Vet If You Sense A Problem
+Contact Your Vet If You Sense A Problem

 Additionally, it’s imperative that you are working with a vet that knows and understands chinchillas.